 Step 2: Verify your idea with a prototype

-Remember that your dapp should still feature a modern user interface to successfully solve the user’s pain points.
+Remember that your dapp should feature a modern user interface to successfully solve the user’s pain points – it’s time to design a blockchain application.
 To this effect, a dapp competes with every other centrally controlled app that helps customers address the same issues.

 Therefore, a blockchain app should first be prototyped as a clickable shell of an application and tested with real users.
 That way, you check whether users are likely to engage with it once the app is released out in the wild.